 What support is available for improving the emotional and social development of pupils with special educational needs and disabilities?

 Good Shepherd works very closely with a range of external agencies to provide extensive social and emotional support where needed and employs a Learning Mentor to work directly with vulnerable children.
-Meetings are regularly held with parents of children with a high level of need and we endeavour to support the family where appropriate as well as the individual child.
-A Pastoral Support Worker provides additional support for children/families across the Romero Academy.
+Meetings are held regularly with parents of children with a high level of need and we endeavour to support the family where appropriate as well as the individual child.

 What provision does the school make for children with identified medical needs?